8 December 2017

 When Storing Your Battery For More Than 4 Days, Always Store At About 50% Charged.

 Charging your battery to 100% might seem like a good idea, but the easiest way to damage a battery over time is to store it fully charged.
-Storing your battery at 100% will cause the battery to swell and puff which will resulting the battery case eventually splitting, it’s best to keep it between 40 to 80%.
+Storing your battery at 100% will cause the battery to swell and puff which will result

 Follow The 40-80 Rule.

-In the past it was once considered good practice to charge rechargeable batteries to full and then drain them completely before recharging again.
+In the past, it was once considered a good practice to charge rechargeable batteries to full and then drain them completely before recharging again.
 This is no longer the case!

 Drones use lithium-ion batteries to power them, by overcharging or completely draining a battery you are shortening their life.
 You can easily extend the life of the battery by only charging it halfway, or between 40 to 80%.
 Lithium batteries can only be fully charged and drained between 300 and 500 times before it needs to be replaced.